axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

  </ul>

 <h1>Scenarios</h1>
- <p>The <span class="_paradigm">rBuddyNeighbors</span> platform helps put neighbors physically in front of each other and potentially bonding by <em>doing something for each other</em>.
-A neighbor needs something, the buddy takes care of it, they get to know each other a little better, and they both get to feel good about themselves.</p>
+ <p>The <span class="_paradigm">rBuddyNeighbors</span> platform helps put Neighbors physically in front of each other and potentially bonding by <em>doing something for each other</em>.
+A Neighbor needs something, the buddy takes care of it, they get to know each other a little better, and they both get to feel good about themselves.</p>
  <h2>Happy Path Example</h2>
   <ul>
    <li>The buddy goes to Safeway at 11 pm.</li>
-   <li>A few minutes before, a neighbor put in a request for a, <span class="_quotespan">A gallon of 2% milk, Organic Valley preferred, by midnight.
+   <li>A few minutes before, a Neighbor put in a request for a, <span class="_quotespan">A gallon of 2% milk, Organic Valley preferred, by midnight.
 Otherwise, bring me a half gallon of whatever they have.
 If it&rsquo;s going to take you more than one hour, ignore this, please (I need to go to sleep—got early meetings tomorrow).</span></li>
    <li>When the buddy gets to Safeway, the system alerts her of this request. <span class="_quotespan">This will take you an extra five to ten minutes and approximate five blocks out of your route.</span></li>
-   <li>The buddy  reviews the request and gets to see the neighbors&rsquo; <span class="_quotespan">vitals&rdquo; (<em>e.g.</em>, &ldquo;single male, currently alone, thinks stabbing dolls is LOL</span> or <span class="_quotespan">mom of three, the whole family is home with her</span><a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a>).
+   <li>The buddy  reviews the request and gets to see the Neighbors&rsquo; <span class="_quotespan">vitals&rdquo; (<em>e.g.</em>, &ldquo;single male, currently alone, thinks stabbing dolls is LOL</span> or <span class="_quotespan">mom of three, the whole family is home with her</span><a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a>).
 This is a kind of creep factor that this buddy needs to know before she can safely accept a request.</li>
    <li>The buddy  accepts the request.</li>
    <li>The system summarizes, <span class="_quotespan">You are promising to deliver one gallon of Organic Valley 2% milk to Jose at&hellip;</span></li>
-   <li>So far, the neighbor doesn&rsquo;t know anything.</li>
+   <li>So far, the Neighbor doesn&rsquo;t know anything.</li>
-   <li>Once she accepts the request, the system will let the neighbor know that, <span class="_quotespan">Your request for Organic Valley 2% milk has been accepted.
+   <li>Once she accepts the request, the system will let the Neighbor know that, <span class="_quotespan">Your request for Organic Valley 2% milk has been accepted.
 We&rsquo;ll charge $2.70 to your account.
 Do you still want it?</span></li>
-   <li>Jose, the neighbor, accepts.</li>
+   <li>Jose, the Neighbor, accepts.</li>
    <li>The buddy gets her stuff, including Jose&rsquo;s milk, stands in line, and pays for the goods.</li>
-   <li>As the buddy leaves Safeway,<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a> the system alerts the neighbor that, <span class="_quotespan">Your 2% Organic Valley milk is on its way and will get to you in about 10 minutes.</span></li>
+   <li>As the buddy leaves Safeway,<a href="#en02"><sup id="bm02">&hairsp;&nabla;&hairsp;</sup></a> the system alerts the Neighbor that, <span class="_quotespan">Your 2% Organic Valley milk is on its way and will get to you in about 10 minutes.</span></li>
-   <li>As the buddy gets close to the neighbor&rsquo;s home, <span class="_paradigm">rBuddyNeighbors</span> alerts the neighbor that, <span class="_quotespan">Your buddy, her name and avatar, is about to get to your home with your Organic Valley 2% milk.</span></li>
+   <li>As the buddy gets close to the Neighbor&rsquo;s home, <span class="_paradigm">rBuddyNeighbors</span> alerts the Neighbor that, <span class="_quotespan">Your buddy, her name and avatar, is about to get to your home with your Organic Valley 2% milk.</span></li>
    <li>The buddy parks, but her boyfriend walks to Jose&rsquo;s front door.</li>
-   <li>The neighbor communicates with Margot through the app, <span class="_quotespan">Hey, there&rsquo;s a guy at my door, is he with you?</span></li>
+   <li>The Neighbor communicates with Margot through the app, <span class="_quotespan">Hey, there&rsquo;s a guy at my door, is he with you?</span></li>
    <li>Margot realizes his concern and says, <span class="_quotespan">Oh, yes, I&rsquo;ll come up, too.
 Sorry about that.</span></li>
    <li>She comes up and Jose opens the door and they talk.
-Margot points to their place down the street, Jose tells them about getting the kids fed in the morning, Margot tells him about a neighborhood event scheduled for the weekend, they talk about the Farmer Markets in the area, &hellip;</li>
+Margot points to their place down the street, Jose tells them about getting the kids fed in the morning, Margot tells him about a Neighborhood event scheduled for the weekend, they talk about the Farmer Markets in the area, &hellip;</li>
    <li>Jose lets us know accepts the delivery and maybe adds a note to it, <span class="_quotespan">Got the milk and got to meet a very nice buddy named Margot.
 I got to meet her boyfriend, too.
 They make a nice couple.</span></li>
 </ul>
 <h2>Not-so-Happy Path Example</h2>
  <ul>
   <li>The buddy never shows up and Jose tells us that he is closing his request because, <span class="_quotespan">the buddy never got here.</span></li>
-  <li>Then we&rsquo;ll tell the neighbor something like, <span class="_quotespan">Sorry.
+  <li>Then we&rsquo;ll tell the Neighbor something like, <span class="_quotespan">Sorry.
 We won&rsquo;t be charging anything to your account.
-We are donating RADs to the banner to build a neighborhood gym.
+We are donating RADs to the banner to build a Neighborhood gym.
 In any case, if you&rsquo;d like, we can let you know what Margot has to say about breaking her promise.
 Please, let us know if you&rsquo;re interested.</span></li>
   <li>We&rsquo;ll ask the buddy, <span class="_quotespan">What happened, you broke your promise to Jose!</span></li>
-  <li>Her response might be, <span class="_quotespan">I had to go straight home right away because my neighbor found my dog in her backyard.
+  <li>Her response might be, <span class="_quotespan">I had to go straight home right away because my Neighbor found my dog in her backyard.
 I was all flustered and forgot to let Jose know.
 Later, I was just embarrassed.&rdquo; Or she could say, &ldquo;I realized halfway there that it was too risky to show up there, even with my boyfriend.
 He was more freaked out than I was.</span></li>
  </ul>
- <p>Either way, the buddy and the neighbor get to note their level of satisfaction with <span class="_paradigm">rBuddyNeighbors</span>.com.</p>
+ <p>Either way, the buddy and the Neighbor get to note their level of satisfaction with <span class="_paradigm">rBuddyNeighbors</span>.com.</p>

 <h1>Payment</h1>
  <ul>
   <li>All <span class="_paradigm">rBuddyNeighbors</span> are subscribers and when members sign up, they include the details of how to pay and get paid.</li>
-  <li>The neighbor transfer method is debited to pay for the milk.</li>
+  <li>The Neighbor transfer method is debited to pay for the milk.</li>
   <li>If the buddy had to pay, say, in cash for the milk, then that amount will be credited to her transfer account.</li>
  </ul>